SpectrixOfficial/Nebula-1/README.md

 ## Wheres the JSON File, And What is It For?

-The JSON File is pretty much like the sacred file to keep away, but if you want to clone the repo, nevertheless here is it:
+The JSON File is pretty much like the login file, but if you want to clone the repo, nevertheless here is it:

 >&nbsp;{
 >&nbsp;"bottoken": "token",<br />